-The TCM Healthcare Services: this segment comprised the provision of TCM healthcare services, including consultations and TCM therapies.
-The Group's activities in this segmentwere discontinued during 2022, previously carried out only in Hong Kong.
+The TCM Healthcare Services: this segment comprises the provision of TCM healthcare services, including consultations and TCM therapies.
+Currently, the Group's activities in this segment are carried out only in Hong Kong.

-The Sale and Distribution of TCM Healthcare and Skincare Products: this segment operated wholesale outlets and TCM clinics, the Group's retail store in Hong Kong and other non-related TCM retail outlets, as well as the Group's online store.
-The Group's activities in this segment were discontinued during 2022, previously carried out only in Hong Kong and China.
+The Sale and Distribution of TCM Healthcare and Skincare Products: this segment operates wholesale outlets and TCM clinics, the Group's retail store in Hong Kong and other non-related TCM retail outlets, as well as the Group's online store.
+Currently, the Group's activities in this segment are carried out only in Hong Kong and China.